-Award winning violinist from Spanish and Swiss heritage , Violeta Barrena has performed in many prestigious venues, including The Barbican, The Royal Festival Hall, The Royal Albert Hall, LSO St. Lukes, St. John’s Smith Square and St. Martin in the Fields as well as many festivals and venues around the UK and abroad including Australia, Oman, Mexico, France, Chile, Germany, Belgium, Spain, Switzerland and Italy.
+Award winning violinist from Spanish and Swiss heritage , Violeta Vicci (born Barrena Witschi) has performed in many prestigious venues, including The Barbican, The Royal Festival Hall, The Royal Albert Hall, LSO St. Lukes, St. John’s Smith Square and St. Martin in the Fields as well as many festivals and venues around the UK and abroad including Australia, Oman, Mexico, France, Chile, Germany, Belgium, Spain, Switzerland and Italy.

 Violeta started taking violin lessons at the age of four and made her concerto debut aged fourteen.
 Violeta trained at the Royal Academy of Music and the Royal College of Music in London with teachers Tomotada Soh, Howard Davis and Itzhak Rashkovsky.

 She has recorded for EMI, the BBC, Linn Records and Polydor (Universal Music) .
 She regularly plays with orchestras such as the LCO, ESO, the KVO and on occasions leads ensembles such as Europa Musicale, Vox Vanguard Orchestra and the WHO, an orchestra with charitable aims.
 She has appeared on numerous Film, TV soundtracks including the famous franchise Alien and the iconic John Lewis Christmas Advert.
 She is part of chamber duet "Duo Diez" with guitarist Dimitris Dekavallas and frequently collaborates with pianist Ottavia Maria Maceratini.